oneapi-src/level-zero-spec/scripts/core/INTRO.md

 The primary usage-model enabled by these rules is:
 - work submission occurs exclusively by enqueing command lists into a command queue
 - work submission into a command queue is free-threaded
-- multiple, simulateneous threads may encode multiple command lists independently
+- multiple, simulateneous threads may append multiple command lists independently

 ${"#"} <a name="drv">Drivers</a>
 ${"##"} Installation